ichim/LeafletForBlazor-NuGet/Working with ChartPoint/README.md

 <img width="1341" height="885" alt="image" src="https://github.com/user-attachments/assets/f84155fe-92a4-4fd2-8e1b-81de5d442a25" />

-This class provides the addDonutChartPoint() method with which you can add Donut Chart points to the map.
+The addChartPoint method and DonutChartPoint class can add a Donut Chart directly to the map.

      var chartPoint = new RealTimeMap.DonutChartPoint()
       {